embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 ## Let's get started!

 Let's build a sketch together and go step through the build process.
-We’ll pretend we know nothing and analyze the build output to infer what the Arduino IDE actually did.
+We’ll pretend we know nothing and analyze the build output to see what the Arduino IDE actually did.

 ### Opening an example sketch
 Open the Arduino IDE and select the correct board from **Select Board** menu.